Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

-In Section \ref{linearized-equations}, we derive the linearization of the Einstein-Maxwell equations around the Reissner-Nordstr{\"o}m solution.

-In Section \ref{section-gauge-invariant}, we describe the gauge-invariant quantities $\a$ and $\ff$ which verify the generalized Teukolsky system, presented in Section \ref{spin2}, together with the generalized Regge-Wheeler system verified by $\qf$ and $\qf^\F$.
+In Section \ref{section-gauge-invariant}, we describe the gauge-invariant quantities $\a$ and $\ff$ which verify the generalized Teukolsky system, presented in Section \ref{spin2}, together with the generalized Regge--Wheeler system verified by $\qf$ and $\qf^\F$.

-In Section \ref{transformation-theory}, we present the Chandrasekhar transformation, relating the generalized Teukolsky system and the generalized Regge-Wheeler system.
+In Section \ref{transformation-theory}, we present the Chandrasekhar transformation, relating the generalized Teukolsky system and the generalized Regge--Wheeler system.
 In Section \ref{statement}, we define the main weighted energies and bulks used in the estimates and state the theorem.
 In Section \ref{separate-estimates}, the estimates for the separated equations are carried out, and in Section \ref{lot-absorbing} the estimates for the coupling and the lower order terms are derived.
 Finally, in Section \ref{proof-of-theorem-this-is-the-end}, we summarize the previous steps into the proof of the Main Theorem.

-In Appendix \ref{computations-appendix}, we collect the computations in the derivation of the generalized Teukolsky system, and in Appendix \ref{derivation-Regge}, we show the derivation of the generalized Regge-Wheeler system through the Chandrasekhar transformation.
+In Appendix \ref{computations-appendix}, we collect the computations in the derivation of the generalized Teukolsky system, and in Appendix \ref{derivation-Regge}, we show the derivation of the generalized Regge--Wheeler system through the Chandrasekhar transformation.

-\textbf{Acknowledgements} The author is grateful to Sergiu Klainerman and Mu-Tao Wang for comments and suggestions.
+{\bf{Acknowledgements}} The author is grateful to Sergiu Klainerman and Mu-Tao Wang for comments and suggestions.